sgruhier/capistrano-db-tasks/README.markdown

 =================

 Add database AND assets tasks to capistrano to a Rails project.
-It only works with capistrano 2.
-Any pull requests for capistrano 3 support are welcome :)
+It only works with capistrano 3.
+Older versions until 0.3 works with capistrano 2.

 Currently